 |6:30 - 9:00||Extracurricular activities or study time|

-Most students reside on campus in a Russian-only wing in one of the dorms for the duration of the program.
-Students who reside locally are expected to be on campus from at least 9:00 a.m. to 5:30 p.m., Monday through Friday.
-However, chronic absence extracurricular activities may result in a reduction of the overall effectiveness of the immersion experience for the learner.
+Most students reside on campus in a Russian-only wing in the dorms for the duration of the program.
+Students who reside locally should expect to be on campus from at least 9:00 a.m. to 5:30 p.m., Monday through Friday.
+However, chronic absence extracurricular activities scheduled outside this time frame may result in a reduction of the overall effectiveness of the immersion experience for the learner.

 Students must complete all assigned work and exams by the deadlines stated by their instructors, and no student will be allowed to complete any work after the close of the program.
 The summer program does not allow for grades of "incomplete" or "credit/no credit".